 Options for Using Essential Oils to Promote Sleep

-There are several different ways you can use essential oils to effective reduce insomnia:
+There are several different ways you can use essential oils to effectively reduce insomnia:

 Pillow Spray.
-Add a few drops of essential oil to a spritzer bottle diluted with water.
+Add a few drops of essential oil to a glass spritzer bottle (use dark glass bottles like these available on Amazon) diluted with water.
 Shake and spray around the room fabric surfaces such as pillows or just into the air.
 Do avoid spraying on polished surfaces as the oils could create stains.
 And be sure to dilute because spraying powerful concentrated essential oils directly onto anything surface can stain or ruin it.

 Warm Bath.
 Add a few drops of your favorite essential oils for insomnia to a warm bath before bedtime.
 Soak your cares and your worries away while preparing your body and your mind for sleep.